anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 can be called *synchronous enrollment*.

-For certain use cases, the required RA/CA components and/or asset management may not be available on-site but rather be provided by backend systems, to which site may have no online connection or just intermittent connectivity.
+For certain use cases, the required RA/CA components and/or asset management system may not be available on-site but rather be provided by backend systems, to which site may have no online connection or just intermittent connectivity.
 This may be due to security requirements for operating the backend systems or due to site deployments where on-site or always-online operation may be not feasible or too costly.
-The authorization of certification request based on an asset management in this case will not or can not be performed on-site at enrollment time.
+The authorization of certification request based on an asset management system in this case will not or can not be performed on-site at enrollment time.
 In this document, enrollment that is not performed in a (time-wise) consistent way is called *asynchronous enrollment* (AE).